Maxime5G/EvoScope/README.md

 ### Separate tools

-Any of the tools and scripts are usable outside of scoop.
+Any of the tools and scripts are usable outside of evo-scope.
 Arguments and usage are detailed hereafter.

 #### Epics

 Epics calculates very quickly a p-value describing the statistical association between pair of mutations placed on a rooted phylogenetic tree.
 Depending on the matrix choice, the user can either test whether pairs are statistically co-occurring or are genealogically ordered in the tree.
-We refer the user to the original paper (Behdenna2016) for details on the implementation.
+We refer the user to the [original paper](https://academic.oup.com/sysbio/article/65/5/812/2223542) for details on the implementation.

 type `./epics -h` to see the help and the main commands.